 Tess is General Counsel and Company Secretary for Cory Group.
 She also oversees Cory's Corporate Affairs function.
 She sits on the CBI's Infrastructure Board, and in 2019 won 'General Counsel of the Year' at The Lawyer Awards.

-Tess holds an LLB Hons (First Class) from the University of Otago (NZ), and a Masters in Law from the University of Toronto.
+University of Otago (NZ), and a Masters in Law from the University of Toronto.
 She was admitted as a barrister and solicitor of the High Court of New Zealand in 2008.